sradley/Ciphers/README.md

 ## 5. Known Issues
  * Very little in the way of input validation.
+ * Can only take String objects as input.
  * Can't handle lowercase characters or non-alpha characters.
  * The Columnar Transposition cipher can't deal with repeated letters in its keyword.